ddadaal/ddadaal.me/contents/20190212-simstate/en.md

 // expected: the component will not update when incrementB is called const Expected = () => {
-  const store = useStore(AStore, "a"); // dependent props are specified with type checked return <span>{store.state.a}</span>;
+  const store = useStore(AStore, "a"); // dependent props are specified with types checked return <span>{store.state.a}</span>;
 }

 // Looks so similar to MobX....
 ```

-## Learning the knowledges to manage a open source project
+## Learning the knowledge to manage an open source project

 I have always wanted to maintain a open source project by my own, and here comes the chance.
-I have much things that I have never got in touch with before.
-It will also be an excellent chance to have a clearer look and a more real experiences at the open source world.
+It will also be an excellent chance to learn the tactics of manage an open source project, and have a clearer look and a more real experiences at the open source world.

 - Release and manage a library on npm
-- semantic versioning with [standard-version](https://github.com/conventional-changelog/standard-version) and why and how to write good git commit message
+- Semantic versioning with [standard-version](https://github.com/conventional-changelog/standard-version) and why and how to write good git commit message
 - [Jest](https://jestjs.io/) and [Enzyme](https://github.com/airbnb/enzyme) and all the unit tests tactics just to get 100% test coverage
-- More efforts and concentration than ever before on the performance of a frontend code
+- More efforts and concentration than ever before on the performance and package size of a frontend code
 - more to expect...

 # Finally